-In 2022, TBC Leasing offered variable as well as fixed interest rate leasing in local currency to its customers.
-Agreements with floating interest rates are indexed to the market interest rate of the so-called monetary policy of the National Bank of Georgia.
-In the case of the hard currency denominated leases, USD and EUR contracts, six month SOFR and EURIBOR rates are used, respectively.
+In 2022, TBC Leasing started offering variable interest rate products, before it was only offering products only in fixed interest rate.
+Agreements with floating interest rates are indexed to Tbilisi Interbank Interest Rate (TIBR).
+In the case of the hard currency denominated leases, USD and EUR contracts, six-month SOFR and EURIBOR rates are used, respectively.
 The floating interest rate leases are consistent with the variable rate loan liabilities acquired by the Company, with the variable rate investment attracted by the Company being financed by leasing agreements with indexed interest rates.
-As a result, a fair ratio was achieved: income from financial activities varies according to financing costs, while leasing fees are reduced according to the reduction of market rate to consumers.
-Thanks to this approach, the Company has been able to improve key valuation indicators.
+As a result, a fair ratio was achieved: income from financial activities varies according to financing costs, while leasing fees are reduced according to the reduction of the market rate to consumers.
+Thanks to this approach, the Company has been able to improve its key valuation indicators.

 The analysis of the difference between interest rates is based on an estimate of the maturity of receivables and payables.
 The Company aims to maintain a normal type of profitability curve, which is achieved by hedging long-term and short-term components.
+Company manages Interest Rate Risk (IRR) mainly by two major metrics: Economic Value of Equity (EVE) and Net Interest Income (NII), which are monitored regularly on monthly bases.